darealshinji/vapoursynth-plugins/scripts/vsTAAmbk.md

 "mtype" and "mtype2" = 5 are DISABLED.

-add "aatype 7" using sangnom
+add "aatype 7" using "pure" sangnom.